On physical measures of multi-singular hyperbolic vector fields: Physical measures for multi-singular hyperbolic flows

 Since the entropy is an affine function of the measure, for any invariant measure $\mu$, one has $\displaystyle{\rm h}_{\mu}(\varphi_1 )\le\int \sum\lambda^+(x)d\mu(x)=\int\log|\Det(D\varphi_1|_{E^{cu}})|\ud\mu.$ The lemma follows. \end{proof}

 Now, we are ready to prove Theorem~\ref{Thm:unique-physical-on-attractor}.

-\begin{proof}[Proof of Theorem~\ref{Thm:unique-physical-on-attractor}] Recall Remark~\ref{Rem:singular-hyperbolic-attractor} that a singular hyperbolic attractor is always positively singular hyperbolic.
+\begin{proof}[Proof of Theorem~\ref{Thm:unique-physical-on-attractor}] Recall Theorem~\ref{thm.continuity-of-singular-hyperbolic-attractor} that for $C^1$ open and dense vector fields, a singular hyperbolic attractor is robustly transitive and Remark~\ref{Rem:singular-hyperbolic-attractor} that a singular hyperbolic attractor is always positively singular hyperbolic.
 For any open set $V\subset M$, let $\cU_V$ be the (open) set of vector fields $X$, such that for any $Y$ in a neighborhood of $X$, the open set $V$ is trapping and its maximal invariant set $\Lambda_V^Y$ is transitive and singular hyperbolic.
 For $X\in \cU_V$ we denote

 \begin{Claim} The set $\cE_V(X)$ is compact in $\cM_{\rm inv}(X)$ and $X\mapsto \cE_V(X)$ is upper semi-continuous on $\cU_V$ (for the Hausdorff topology).
 In particular the set $\cR_V$ of continuity points of the map $\cE_V$ is a dense G$_\delta$ subset of $\cU_V$. \end{Claim} \begin{proof} To prove the claim, it suffices to show that for any vector fields $X_n\in \cU_V$ with measures $\mu_n\in\cE_V(X_n)$, if $X_n\to X$ and $\mu_n\to \mu$, then $\mu\in\cE_V(X)$.
 Since each measure $\mu_n$ is supported on $\Lambda_V^{X_n}$, the measure $\mu$ is supported on $\Lambda_V^X$.
 Moreover $\Lambda_V^{X_n}$ admits a singular hyperbolic splitting $E^{ss,X_n}\oplus E^{cu,X_n}$, which is the continuation of the singular hyperbolic splitting $E^{ss}\oplus E^{cu}$ over $\Lambda_V^X$.
 By the upper semi-continuity of metric entropy (Theorem~\ref{Thm;ups-entropy})